 © PINACOTECA SANSEVERINO MARCHE

-loveitaly operates in collaboration with Italian ministries, superintendents for Italian monuments, fine arts institutes and museums, local and national authorities, church leaders and higher institutions of learning, including Italian and international universities and academies.
+LoveItaly operates in collaboration with Italian ministries, superintendents for monuments, fine arts institutes and museums, local and national authorities, church leaders and higher institutions of learning, including Italian and international universities and academies.

 News